armandocomellas1/to-do.-list/README.md

 ## Built With

-- HTML
+- HTML5
-- JAVASCRIPT
+- JavaScript
-- WEBPACK
+- Wepack 2
 - (Used Lighthouse, Webhint, and Stylelint as linters)

 ## Description of the project